readium/annotations/README.md

 </div>
 ```

-##### 1.3.2.3.
+##### 1.4.2.3.
 ProgressionSelector

 A ProgressionSelector contains a decimal value representing the annotation's position as a percentage of the total size of the resource.

 While such positioning is imprecise and does not correctly identify a fragment, it is helpful to order annotations in a list and help position the annotation near the corresponding fragment if other selectors fail.

-Sample: This ProgressionSelector indicates that the annotation is positioned just after the middle of the resource:
+Sample 5: This ProgressionSelector indicates that the annotation is positioned just after the middle of the resource:

 ```json
 {